tstack/lnav/docs/source/usage.rst

 With this option, lnav will:

 * Not save the piped content after exiting.
-* Print the content to the screen if it is less than the height of the terminal.
+* Print any marked lines to the screen OR all lines if the total height is less than the terminal height.

 Searching
 ---------